Afghanistan: Feeding the Children of Afghanistan Together

 The joint programme's approach was based on the concept of "right to food" and built upon the broad range of nutrition and food security initiatives carried out since the fall of the Taliban, harnessing technical expertise from FAO, UNICEF, UNIDO, WFP, and WHO.
 It was grounded in the MDG-F's mission to ensure that advances in development occur equitably and reach the most marginalized and excluded populations.

 Click here for more detailed results from the Joint Programmes in Afghanistan.

 The Joint Programme in action

 JOINT PROGRAMME QUICK FACTS

-- The programme has supported the strengthening of the policy and strategic framework and proposed an institutional framework for food security and nutrition.
-It has built the capacity of key stakeholders and implementing partners at national and sub national level to systematise its delivery.
+- The programme supported the strengthening of the policy and strategic framework and proposed an institutional framework for food security and nutrition.
+It built the capacity of key stakeholders and implementing partners at national and sub national level to systematize its delivery.

-- The programme has reached over 40,000 participants with efforts to promote dietary diversification at household level through increased food production, increased access to food, cooking demonstrations to improve nutrition education and complementary feeding for children from the age of six months.
+- Some 50,000 adults and children were reached by efforts to promote dietary diversification through increased food production, increased access to food, cooking demonstrations to improve nutrition education and complementary feeding for children from the age of six months.

 - Some 1,200 health practitioners received training in a range of nutrition interventions, and more than 100,000 children and 38,500 pregnant and lactating women were screened for malnutrition.
 The Ministry of Education's “Better Nutrition, Better Learning Initiative” was developed for grades one to six and translated into local languages.
 The material will reach more than 6.35 million primary school students.